 Historic data have been recalculated from the former waste category basis, to a waste material basis.
 The amount of each material type deposited is estimated based on surveys and sorting analyses.
-The model is based on types of waste materials, for instance food waste, paper, wood and textiles.
+The model is based on types of waste materials, for instance food waste (including garden waste), paper, wood and textiles.
+Some adaptions are made (see below).
 All sources of waste, MSW, industrial, commercial, construction and demolition waste are accounted for in these annual surveys.